Humble Beginnings: In the Back Room of a Bakery

 In 1996, due to changes in national forest management, the saw mills shut down and 20% of the workforce lost their jobs overnight.
 In the back room of a bakery, a group of local citizens came together to create a new community organization to deal with this abrupt economic downturn– Wallowa Resources.

-Since then, we have invested our time, money, and effort in the stewardship of Wallowa County's land and community.
-We educate.
+Since then, we have invested our time, money, and effort in taking care of Wallowa County's land and community.
+We educate the next generation.
 We put local people to work.
 We share our successes--and our failures--so that we can learn from each other.
 We work to revitalize rural communities, especially Wallowa County.
 Our response to that founding crisis became a national model for community-based solutions.

 Today we look forward as we extend our reach and increase our benefit to the region.